 The examination of the Red River itself is but now commencing.

-Having been disappointed, after considerable preparation, in the purpose of sending an exploring party up that river in the summer of 1804, ...
+Having been disappointed, after considerable preparation, in the purpose of sending an exploring party up that river in ...

 I am not informed whether the positions ceded are the best which can be taken for securing their respective objects.